klehmann/domino-jna/README.md

 	}
 });
 ```

+This selected list feature demonstrated above is already the first big surprise, if you only know IBM's Java API for Domino.

 As you can see, all calls have to be wrapped in `NotesGC.runWithAutoGC` code blocks (which can also be nested).